dantleech/blog/source/_posts/2022-03-06-phpactor-monorepo.md

 - External "plugins" could depend on only what the needed and be reused in different contexts.
 - Domain boundaries were very explicit, it helped to ensure code was decoupled.
+- You could add new implementations without touching either the domain or domain extension.
+- You could integrate the package with other frameworks (e.g. Symfony) without depending on the Phpactor "framework".

-In reality, as the number of packages grew, the time to develop and iterate Phpactor grew, adding a feature would often take me an entire weekend, and I was adding lots of features for a long time until it just got depressing.
+In reality, very few of these advantages paid off and as the number of packages grew, the time to develop and iterate Phpactor grew, adding a feature would often take me an entire weekend, and I was adding lots of features for a long time until it just got depressing.

 About 3 years ago I tried to create a mono repo using an automated package split which preserved the commit history, but it was heavy and complicated.